 How does Corneal Cross-Linking work?

 In 2016 the United States Food and Drug Administration (FDA) approved Avedro Inc.’s corneal cross-linking system for progressive keratoconus.
 This is a novel, office-based procedure to treat Keratoconus as well as corneal thinning after LASIK (known as post-LASIK ectasia).
-Advanced Vision Care was involved in the initial FDA trial that led to the cross-linking eye surgery’s approval in the United States.
+Advanced Vision Care was involved in the initial FDA trial that led to the cross-linking’s approval in the United States.

 Epithelium-off cross-linking: In this technique, the epithelium on the cornea is removed and then the cross-linking procedure is performed.
 This is the current FDA approved procedure.